LiBinNLP/DynGL/README.md

-# Dynamic Graph Learning for Structured Prediction in Natural Language Processing
+# A Dynamic Graph Learning Framework using Joint Learning Paradigm for Structured Prediction

-Code for the paper **Dynamic Graph Learning for Structured Prediction in Natural Language Processing**.
+Code for the paper **A Dynamic Graph Learning Framework using Joint Learning Paradigm for Structured Prediction**.

 ## Installation

-`DynGL-SDP` can be installed from source, you can download it and run it in command line or IDE (i.e. Pycharm):
+`DynGL` can be installed from source, you can download it and run it in command line or IDE (i.e. Pycharm):
 <!--$ git clone https://github.com/LiBinNLP/DynGL -->
 ```sh
 $ cd /projects/DynGL/parser